Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.5
+- Small change to distant land generation to avoid distant rendering issues in end game interior cells.
+- Distant land generator should no longer generate toolbar related exception pop-ups.
+- Updated GUI resolution selector.
+Largest resolutions appear first.
+It should display the intended warning if the resolution could not be changed.

 0.13.4
 - Fixed some distant interiors cells not rendering as distant.
 An issue with the distant generator output could cause the game to fail to load some distant interiors in some cases.
 Regenerate distant land for this fix.
 - Minor fix to per-pixel lighting.
 Checks how many UV sets are actually used before failing with purple rendering output and a warning.
 Some models have >4 UV sets for no reason.